sreramk/bank_robber/README.md

 The range of n: 1 to 100

 **About this question:** *My placement teacher gave me this problem, and it took me 6 to 7 hours to solve it.
 I would have solved it a lot faster if I had understood the question correctly, when he first told me.
 I was solving a more complicated problem, until I reported my states to him, and it was when I realized that I had been solving an entirely different problem.
 Fortunately, it had a similar approach and I didn’t have to toss away any code as a result.
 By the way, my placement teacher classified this question as hard.*

+**Note:** *My solution, which is in main.cc file, does not provide the correct result if the number of vaults are less than 5.
+It is a unique corner case which can be easily handled and I ignored it out of laziness*